Phone: 541-375-0522

 3. Speed, Mobile-Friendliness, and Technical Health

-Google factors in page speed and mobile usability when ranking sites, and so do your customers.
-Most emergency service searches happen on a phone.
-If your site takes more than a few seconds to load, visitors bounce straight to a competitor.
+Google factors page speed and mobile usability into rankings.
+So do your customers.
+Most emergency service searches happen on a phone, and if your site takes more than a couple seconds to load, people bounce to whoever’s next on the list.

 Quick technical wins:

-- Compress images before uploading (with keyword-rich alt text like “licensed electrician rewiring residential panel”)
+- Compress images before uploading, and use keyword-rich alt text like “licensed electrician rewiring residential panel”

 - Use a mobile-responsive theme

-- Fix broken links and outdated contact information
+- Fix broken links and outdated contact info

 Google Business Profile: Your Most Powerful Free Tool

-If there’s one thing every contractor should prioritize, it’s a fully optimized Google Business Profile (GBP).
-This is what populates the local “map pack” — the three listings that show up above organic results for local searches.
+If you only fix one thing this month, make it your Google Business Profile (GBP).
+This is what populates the local “map pack,” the three listings that show up above the regular organic results for local searches.

 How to Optimize Your Google Business Profile